1981 Romania rugby union tour of Scotland

 The 1981 Romania rugby union tour of Scotland was a series of three matches played by the Romania national rugby union team in Scotland in September 1981.
-Romania won both of their three matches but lost the international match against the Scotland national rugby union team.
+Romania won two of their three matches but lost the international match against the Scotland national rugby union team.
 Scotland awarded full international caps to its players for the match, becoming the first British country to do so for a match against Romania.